 2. The SCEF executes step 2 of clause 5.6.1.1.

 3. The SCEF executes step 3 of clause 5.6.1.1.
 SCEF includes the APN for which the PDN Connectivity Status is to be monitored in the Monitoring Request to HSS.
+SCEF may also request PDN Connectivity Status for all PDN Connections regardless of APN (e.g. if APN is unknown in SCEF).

 NOTE 2: The SCEF uses the SCS/AS Identifier and External Group Identifier, External Identifier or MSISDN that was obtained in step 1 to determine what APN will be used to enable PDN Connectivity between the UE and the SCS/AS.
 This determination is based on local policies.